Spotlight: Five artists to check out in November 2024

 GHSTGHSTGHST

 Raised on a cocktail of UK bass-adjacent genres like garage, grime, and jungle, masked DJ and producer GHSTGHSTGHST has remained true to his inspirations through the years while paying homage to the greats who came before him.
-The East London-raised, Belfast-based artist keeps the tempo sky high with his unique blends of house, trance, and jungle, with a mission to champion the oft-overlooked Black divas of dance music through sampling with appropriate credit given.
-With loyal backing from BBC Radio 1 tastemakers Jaguar and Arielle Free, GHSTGHSTGHST has been on a swift rise in recent years with the release of certified bangers – including this summer’s ‘Spicey’, which was played all over Glastonbury by the likes of Mel C and Jodie Harsh.
+The East London-raised, Belfast-based artist keeps the tempo up with his unique blends of house, trance, and rave, with a mission to champion the oft-overlooked Black divas of dance music through sampling with appropriate credit given.
+With loyal backing from BBC Radio 1 tastemakers Jaguar and Arielle Free, GHSTGHSTGHST has been on a swift rise in recent years with the release of certified bangers – including last summer’s ‘Spicey’, which was played all over Glastonbury by the likes of Mel C and Jodie Harsh.

 In recent months, GHSTGHSTGHST has actualised a goal of releasing with a US record label, landing on Hard Recs with his infectious double-tracker 'Lyrical Miracle / Go Down', picking up support from the likes of Solomun, Sarah Story, and KILIMANJARO along the way.
 “After a recent series of shows at DRUMSHEDS, Ministry of Sound, Night Tales, and Beat Herder Festival, my next sets will be in Leeds and Manchester and I can’t wait to connect with the northern crowds again,” he explains.
 “As we head into 2025, I’ve been working hard on a bunch of brand new tracks, focusing on production and creativity.
 I'm extremely excited to share them with the world!”